erin-maxson/first-challenge-osu-bootcamp/Develop/README.md

 ## Description

-The goal of this project is to refactor the code that was provided to make it more accessible for those with disabilities.
+The goal of this project was to refactor the code that was provided to make it more accessible for those with disabilities.
 Using HTML semantics and CSS consolidation, I was able to achieve a higher accessibility by providing alt tags and minimizing code lines in CSS.

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+This problem solves the issue of accessibility for those who cannot see and use technology to read the information on their screens.
+I learned that creating a more logical, semantic HTML document makes it easier for those with disabilities to understand the flow of the webpage.
+Outside of HTML, I learned that CSS could be consolidated into fewer lines therefore making it more readable for other web developers and myself when making updates to the code.

 ## Table of Contents (Optional)